-Crowd funding is one of the most important new developments in recent years.
-Websites like gofundme.com and kickstarter.com make it possible for anyone with a great idea to find investors to help make that idea a reality.
+Crowdfunding is one of the most important new developments in recent years.
+Websites like gofundme.com and kickstarter.com now make it possible for anyone with great ideas on solar gadgets to find investors and turn it to reality.
 Investors don’t have to be wealthy anymore, either.
-Crowd funding means thousands of people investing just a few dollars.
+Crowdfunding makes it possible to invest even a few dollars.

-Besides accelerating technological development, crowd funding is also changing the way people invest.
-With lower risk, people are more willing to invest in ideas that can change the world in a positive way, even if it means a smaller return on their investment.
-People are also beginning to realize that sustainable energy is actually more important—and valuable—than money.
+Besides accelerating technological development, crowdfunding is also changing the way people invest.
+With lower risk, people are more willing to invest in ideas that can positively change the world, even if it means a smaller return on their investment.
+They have realized that sustainable energy is more important—and valuable—than money.

-There are a few awesome new solar gadgets that crowdfunding has made possible in 2018.
-One of them is Skylock, a solar powered bike lock with some amazing capabilities.
-It was designed by a team that includes Jack Al-Kahwati, a former engineer for Boeing, who says “We wanted to take on the challenge of bringing cycling into the future.”
+Skylock solar-powered bike lock was designed by a team that includes Jack Al-Kahwati, a former engineer for Boeing.
+He said, “We wanted to take on the challenge of bringing cycling into the future.”
 We think they succeeded.

-In conjunction with a smartphone app, users can use their phones to lock and unlock their bikes, add other users, and receive theft alerts if their bike is handled.
+In conjunction with a smartphone app, users can use their phones to lock and unlock their bikes with the gadget.
+They can also add other users and receive theft alerts if their bike is handled.
 It works with both Bluetooth and Wi-Fi.
-Amazingly enough, if Skylock’s built-in accelerometer senses a severe impact, it can even alert emergency responders.
+Amazingly enough, if Skylock’s built-in accelerometer senses a severe impact, it can alert emergency responders.

 Not many people know about these certificates, even though they’ve been around for years.
 A certificate gets produced for every megawatt-hour of solar energy that goes into the national power grid.
 People can then buy certificates through their local utility.
 However, each one represents more power than a typical individual uses in a month.
 That’s why they are purchased more often by commercial enterprises.

-SunPort works with ReChoice, a non-profit that breaks the certificates down into smaller units called sun joulles that individuals can purchase more easily.
+SunPort works with ReChoice, a non-profit that breaks the certificates down into smaller units called sun joules that individuals can purchase more easily.
 Each of the units that you use through SunPort applies a solar credit to your power bill.
-This gadget is also an excellent way to increase demand for solar power.
+This gadget is also an excellent way to increase the demand for solar power.

 The installation kit comes with an app that plugs into your home grid, making it possible to either control your blinds with your smartphone or have Google Home or Amazon Alexa do it for you.